 Art therapy enhances communication by allowing individuals with autism to express themselves through visual and symbolic means, which is especially beneficial when verbal communication is challenging.
 Art activities like drawing and painting offer a platform for self-expression, helping individuals convey complex emotions and ideas that they might struggle to articulate verbally.

+Activities such as drawing, painting, and sculpting.
 These activities enable individuals to communicate feelings and thoughts creatively, thus reducing frustration and fostering emotional expression.

 Developing Social Skills through Art